Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: Introduction

+We address this in two stages --- first, by studying stochastic averaging in a suitable scaling regime, which gives a reduced order \ac{ODE} model and provides a rigorous justification to the heuristic derivation of \acp{sQSSA}, and then by constructing an \ac{IPS} based on the simpler limiting model to capture particle-level dynamics.

-The first goal of this paper is to rigorously derive the \ac{sQSSA} for the \ac{MM} system in \eqref{eq:mm_det} directly from a stochastic \ac{CTMC}-based model.
+\paragraph{Stochastic averaging:} The first goal of this paper is to rigorously derive the \ac{sQSSA} for the \ac{MM} system in \eqref{eq:mm_det} directly from a stochastic \ac{CTMC}-based model.
 Specifically, we show that the \ac{sQSSA} follows as a consequence of the \ac{FLLN} (\Cref{thm:FLLN}) in an appropriate scaling regime.
-Beyond this, a key contribution of the paper is the derivation of the corresponding \ac{FCLT} (\Cref{thm:FCLT}), which captures the stochastic fluctuations around the \ac{sQSSA} limit.
-This result not only quantifies the error of the reduced model but also requires a more sophisticated mathematical analysis.
+A mathematical derivation of the \ac{sQSSA} for the simple \ac{MM} model in \eqref{eq:mm_standard_det} has been given in \cite{Kang:2013:STM}. (see also \cite{Ball:2006:AAM,Kang2019QSSA,Enger2023Unified}).
+While the high-level strategy of proving an averaging principle is well known and can be summarized in a few steps, and has been elegantly formalized in \cite{Kurtz1992Averaging, Kang:2013:STM} (see also \cite{Khas68,Skorokhod1989Asymptotic,Veretennikov1990Averaging,Lip96,PaVe01,PaVe02,FrWe08,FrWe12} for averaging principles in generic settings of continuous diffusion processes), establishing an averaging principle for specific complex systems still requires involved analysis.
+In our case, some of the tightness arguments simplify because of the conservation laws satisfied by \eqref{eq:mm_det}, but a rigorous derivation of the closed-form limiting dynamics nevertheless involves subtle arguments and careful calculations.